Louis Antoine, Duke of Angoulême: July Revolution

-Masses of angry demonstrators demanded the abdication of Charles and of his descendants in July 1830, in what became known as the July Revolution, in favour of his cousin Louis Philippe, Duke of Orléans.
-They sent a delegation to the Tuileries Palace to force his compliance.

-Charles reluctantly signed the document of abdication on 2 August 1830.
-It is said that Louis Antoine spent the next 20 minutes listening to the entreaties of his wife not to sign a similar document, while the former Charles X sat weeping.
-However, he also abdicated, in favour of his nephew the duke of Bordeaux.
-For the final time he left for exile, where he was known as the "Count of Marnes".
-He never returned to France.
+In the July Revolution of 1830, masses of angry demonstrators demanded the abdication of Charles.
+He reluctantly signed the document of abdication on 2 August 1830.
+It is said that Louis Antoine, who relinquished his right to the throne, became king "Louis XIX" between his father's signature and his own, but in the abdication document he is only referred as "Louis Antoine".
+The document was signed in favour of his nephew Henri, duke of Bordeaux.
+For the final time he left for exile, where he was known as the "count of Marnes".

 Louis Antoine and his wife travelled to Edinburgh, Scotland, in November 1830 and took up residence in a house at 21 (now 22) Regent Terrace near Holyrood Palace where Charles X was staying.

 Emperor Francis I of Austria offered the Prague Castle in Prague to the royal entourage in 1832, so Louis-Antoine and Charles X moved there.
-Francis I, however, died in 1835, and his successor Ferdinand I of Austria told the French royal family that he needed the palace for his coronation in the summer of 1836.
-The exiled French kings and their entourage therefore left and eventually arrived at the palace of Grafenberg in Görz, Austria (now Gorizia, Italy) on 21 October 1836.
+Francis I, however, died in 1835, and his successor Ferdinand I told the French royal family that he needed the palace for his coronation in the summer of 1836.
+The exiled French kings and their entourage therefore left and eventually arrived at the palace of Grafenberg in Görz, Austria on 21 October 1836.

-Many legitimists did not recognize the abdications as valid, and recognized Charles X as king until his death in 1836, with Louis XIX succeeding him.
+Many legitimists did not recognize the abdications as valid, and recognized Charles X as king until his death in 1836, with Louis Antoine succeeding him as Louis XIX.
 Louis Antoine died in Görz in 1844, aged 68.
 He was buried in his father Charles X's crypt in the church of the Franciscan monastery of Kostanjevica in Nova Gorica, Slovenia.
-Upon his death, his nephew the Duke of Bordeaux became head of the royal family of France under the regnal name Henry V, although he used the title of Count of Chambord in exile.
+Upon his death, his nephew the Duke of Bordeaux became head of the Bourbon royal family of France under the regnal name Henry V, although he used the title of Count of Chambord in exile.

+He is identified by the Guinness World Records as the shortest-reigning monarch, reigning for less than 20 minutes during the July Revolution, but this is not backed up by historical evidence.
+He never reigned over the country, but after his father's death in 1836, he was the legitimist pretender as Louis XIX.

 In fiction and film

-The newborn Duke of Angoulême is portrayed by an uncredited child actor in a brief scene in the movie Marie Antoinette.
-This scene contains an error as it mistakenly names his parents as Louis XVIII and Marie Josephine Louise of Savoy, who never had children.
+The newborn Duke of Angoulême is portrayed by an uncredited child actor in a brief scene in the movie Marie Antoinette (2006), directed by Sofia Coppola.
+This scene contains an error, as it mistakenly names his parents as the Count and Countess of Provence, who never had children.